Gitavan/Gitavan/README.md

 </h1>

 I'm passionate about Particle Physics and Data Science. <br>
-Feel free to explore my repositories and reach out to collaborate on projects or just to say hi! 😊
+Feel free to explore my repositories and reach out to collaborate on projects or to say hi! 😊

 <div id="badges">
   <a href="https://www.linkedin.com/in/athavanramalingam/">